 About the Author

-Karen graduated from Sheridan College with an Early Childhood Education Diploma.
+Karen Braga graduated from Sheridan College with an Early Childhood Education Diploma.
 She worked with children for about five years before expanding her skills in Administration.
 Karen is a loving Godmother/Auntie to one.
-Combined with her ECE background and passion for DIY projects and baking, she is a contributor writer for mom blogger, Momma Braga.
+Combined with her ECE background and passion for DIY projects and baking, she has recently become an expert writer for mom blogger, Momma Braga.
 Karen hopes by sharing her knowledge, tips and tricks, she can bring families together through her creative ideas.